The Restoration of Western Orthodoxy

 Initially, Fr Irenaeus's group continued their use of the Roman rite as they had in their Old Catholic days, with very minor amendments to bring it in line with Orthodox doctrine.
 However, soon afterwards, work commenced to restore, insofar as was possible, a rite of Gallican tradition.

 This was the labour of love of Fr Eugraph Kovalevsky (later Saint John of Saint-Denis), who was of Russian birth but had, as a teenager, fled Soviet Russia with his family for the safety of Western Europe.
 He developed a love for his new home and, while on a pilgrimage to her shrine church in Poitiers, was inspired by the Holy Princess Radegund to restore to the people of France his native Orthodox Faith, which was also theirs by right.
 He came to love the Western rite, memorised the Roman Mass, and said his daily prayers from the Breviary.
-Therefore, when he met Fr Irenaeus, with his vision for a church grounded in Orthodoxy and steeped in the western liturgical tradition, it was only natural that he would embrace this church as his home.
+Therefore, when he met Fr Irenaeus, with his vision for a church grounded in Orthodoxy and steeped in the western liturgical, spiritual, and cultural tradition, it was only natural that he would embrace this church as his home.